Assistant Directors

 What experience do your ADs have?

-Our AD roster includes professionals with credits on international features, documentaries, and commercials shot across Lima, Cusco, Machu Picchu, the Sacred Valley, and the Amazon basin.
+Our AD roster includes pros with credits on global features, documentaries, and commercials.
+Their work spans Lima, Cusco, Machu Picchu, the Sacred Valley, and the Amazon basin.

 Related Services